-- We remain committed to expanding and developing our agrifood sector, which is a model for integrated economic projects committed to environmental and social sustainability practices. - o Dina farms uses electricity generated from a 6MW solar photovoltaic power constructed by TAQA PV. - o ICDP's volumes increased following the commissioning of two new cheese lines, as well as shifting from selling through distributors to selling directly through the company's own network of branches.
+- We remain committed to expanding and developing our agrifood sector, which is a model for integrated economic projects committed to environmental social sustainability and practices. - o Dina farms uses electricity generated from 6MW solar а photovoltaic power constructed by TAQA PV. - o ICDP's volumes increased following the commissioning of two new cheese lines, as well as shifting from selling through distributors to selling directly through the company's own network of branches.